Amanda Mealing talks about her 7 favourite Connie Beauchamp moments in Casualty

 “The crash with the car going over the cliff; that whole episode was amazing.
 I spent five days face down in gravel!” laughs Amanda.
 “On the final day of filming I was strapped to a gurney, covered in blood and about to be put into the back of an ambulance as the scene ended.
 Once they shouted ‘Cut’ everyone started singing Happy Birthday to me and, because I was strapped to a gurney, I couldn’t run away!”

-Toasting new friendship
+Toasting new friendship in Casualty

 In 2018 Connie and consultant Elle Gardner (Jaye Griffiths) exemplified friendship goals.
 After an eventful road trip to a presentation, they ended up sharing a hotel room and raiding the minibar…